General Program Questions

 Are the Priority and following deadlines for application to the same program?

-Please note: Because we are selecting a limited number of residents to serve in BPE’s Teaching Academies for 2024-25, we strongly encourage you to apply to the priority deadline.
+Please note: Because we are selecting a limited number of residents for the 2025-26 program year, we strongly encourage you to apply to the priority deadline.

 Can I apply to BTR if I already have an initial teaching license in Massachusetts?